If you have cancer, the Affordable Care Act gives you protection against losing insurance coverage and protects the health care benefits you have.

 If you enroll in a health plan through your state's Marketplace or have a health plan from your employer that covers medical and pharmacy costs for 2016, these are your spending caps or maximums:

-- If you are single, your out-of-pocket costs for in-network care are capped at $6,850 for one year.
+If you are single, your annual out-of-pocket costs for in-network care are capped at $6,850.

 You might be able to get financial help to pay for some costs if you're buying insurance through your state's Marketplace.
 Both tax credits and cost-sharing subsidies are available to people with qualifying incomes.
 Check on healthcare.gov to find out.